tingcy/RepData_PeerAssessment1/PA1_template.md

 Check if a particular date falls under weekdays

 ```r
 dt.no.missing$dayType = as.factor(ifelse(is.element(weekdays(as.Date(dt.no.missing$date)),weekdays), "Weekday", "Weekend"))
 ```

+plotting the xyplot for comparing weekdays and weekends

 ```r
 steps.interval <- aggregate(steps ~ interval + dayType, dt.no.missing, mean)